mshibili/STM32_Tinker_Board/README.md

  -Serial Wire Debug port for programming.
  -MP2359 buck-regulator and indicator leds.

- (PCB is not finished and Copper pour not assigned.
+ (Copper pour not assigned.
 Library of MP3259 may not be fetched by the KI-Cad.
 Need fixes:-|)

  ![alt text](https://github.com/mshibili/STM32_Tinker_Board/blob/main/images/STM32%20Tinker.jpg)